Archiepiscopal Palace of Alcalá de Henares: Antiquarium museum

-In the Archbishop's Palace it were again rebuilt several parties burned, others were restored, and still continue rescuing parts of those gems.
-Through the Tower XIV it can access the Antiquarium and visit some of those aforementioned remains, which have recreated partially the galleries of the Ave Maria, the large Courtyard of Fonseca and the Staircase of Covarrubias.
+Through the Tower XIV visitors can access the Antiquarium and visit some of those aforementioned remains, which have recreated partially the galleries of the Ave Maria, the large Courtyard of Fonseca and the Staircase of Covarrubias.

-For decades held in Alcalá the representation outside of the play "Don Juan Tenorio" by Zorrilla, in several Alcalá's monuments, and one of it is always the Archbishop's Palace, even some year has staged exclusively there.
+For decades the performance outside of the play "Don Juan Tenorio" by José Zorrilla was held in Alcalá, around various monuments, and one of it is always the Archbishop's Palace, in some years being staged exclusively there.

 The Antiquarium is an outdoors museum placed in the inside of the walled enclosure and accessible through the fourteenth tower.

 Toponymy

-The Archbishop's Palace owes its name to that Alcalá de Henares for eight hundred years belonged to the jurisdiction of the archbishops of Toledo, who were also the primates -the most preeminents- of all Spain, and that here had their residence.
-This made that Alcalá de Henares was always at the center of religious power, which for centuries was also synonymous with the political.
+The Archbishop's Palace owes its name to that Alcalá de Henares for eight hundred years belonged to the jurisdiction of the archbishops of Toledo, who were also the primates -the most preeminent- of all Spain, and that here had their residence.
+This meant that Alcalá de Henares was always at the center of religious power, which for centuries was also synonymous with the political.